Peano

 double t )

-KeywordToAvoidDuplicateSymbolsForInlinedFunctions double applications::exahype2::ccz4::maxEigenvalue ( const double *const Q,
+KeywordToAvoidDuplicateSymbolsForInlinedFunctions void applications::exahype2::ccz4::maxEigenvalue ( const double *const Q,

 int normal,